 - Diagnosis & Treatment of Neuropathic Pain: An algorithm from NEJM Knowledge+ that describes how to diagnose and treat neuropathic pain, including painful peripheral neuropathy and postherpetic neuralgia.

 - Diagnosis & Treatment of Osteoarthritis: An algorithm from NEJM Knowledge+ detailing the diagnosis, evaluation, and treatment of osteoarthritis.

-- Common Interventional Pain Procedures: An illustrated guide from NEJM Knowledge+ of 16 of the most common interventional pain procedures (considered only after failure to achieve pain relief with adequate trials of medication, at least 6 weeks of physical therapy, or both).
+- Common Interventional Pain Procedures: An illustrated guide from NEJM Knowledge+ detailing 18 of the most common interventional pain procedures (typically considered if adequate pain relief is not achieved after an appropriate trial of medication, at least 6 weeks of physical therapy, or both).
 This PDF includes illustrations, lists of indications, clinical pearls, potential complications, and brief instructions on how to perform the procedures.